Chart Color Schemes

 Bonnie Brook has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 43 projects likely to affect the region.
-Notable initiatives include Plumpton Aquatic and Leisure Centre, Woodlea Estate, Plumpton Active Open Space, and Wiyal Primary School.
-The following list details those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 43 projects expected to impact this region.
+Notable projects include Plumpton Aquatic and Leisure Centre, Woodlea Estate, Plumpton Active Open Space, and Wiyal Primary School.
+The following list details those likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.